phax/ph-ubl/README.md

 # News and noteworthy

+* v6.7.0 - 2021-12-29
+    * Added support for "eForms" from https://github.com/OP-TED/eForms-SDK - see [see #42](https://github.com/phax/ph-ubl/issues/42) - Thx to @jonatanprins and @DKamerbeek
 * v6.6.3 - 2021-09-21
     * Updated to the final UBL 2.3 XML Schemas - no changes compared to CS01 except for comments
     * Updated dependencies, so that the date/time objects now implement `Serializable` and that date/time objects are allowed to have no second fractions.
 The same effect can be reached by explicitly using v6.6.2 with ph-commons 10.1.3